Rechard16/Cat-Dog-Classifier/README.md

 Thus, it is not necessary to process class imbalance.

-### Random selection of photos to check again
+### Random selection of photos for checking

-We then randomly chose 20 photos from each category to check whether our process has badly influenced our raw image data set.
+We then randomly chose 20 photos from each category to check if our process has badly influenced our raw data set.

 #### Cat